thuvasooriya/thuvasooriya.github.io/README.md

 # Hola!
-Strangers
+Strangers 👋🏽

-This is a profile website of mine.
+This is kind of a low blow on what a portfolio site is for me.
+It's outdated by a mile.

-Made with lots of 🖤 by [mastarstrange](https://mastarstrange.github.io) for himself.
+Made with lots of 🖤 by [thuvasooriya](https://thuvasooriya.github.io) for himself.
+So if you want to see some self loathing feel free to visit and surf.

-### You can see more of my work [there!](https://mastarstrange.github.io)
+New one in the works ...

 ### Have fun learning.